 mkdir ~/Steam && cd ~/Steam

 Add an Error Fix

-When running a Steam game, the following error is common to encounter:
+When running a Steam game, you may encounter the following error:

 /home/steam/.steam/sdk32/libsteam.so: cannot open shared object file: No such file or directory

 The game server will still operate despite this error, and it should be something fixed in a later release of SteamCMD.
 The temporary fix is to create the directory and symlink to

 mkdir -p ~/.steam/sdk32/ ln -s ~/Steam/linux32/steamclient.so ~/.steam/sdk32/steamclient.so